BU URBAN Internship Course

 Session 3: Elevator Pitches

-- Practice prepared elevator pitches and workshop with Pam and peers
+- Practice prepared elevator pitches and workshop with Emily (and peers?)

-- Practice using the Message Box to tailor your pitch to a different audience than the one you initially planned for (if there is time)
+- Work on personal elevator pitch with BU Center for Career Development or practice using the Message Box to tailor your pitch to a different audience than the one you initially planned for (if there is time)

 - Share internship progress